Secure CheckoutPersonal information is secured with SSL technology.

-Supported with detailed schemes and key information on the biological activity of all selected compounds, Antifungal Compound Discovery is a comprehensive guide helping researchers understand the relationship between specific chemicals structures and their antifungal potency, and a key tool for all those involved in the identification and development of antimicrobial compounds.
+Supported with detailed schemes and key information on the biological activity of all selected compounds, Antifungal Compounds Discovery is a comprehensive guide helping researchers understand the relationship between specific chemical structures and their antifungal potency, and a key tool for all those involved in the identification and development of antimicrobial compounds.

 - Provides an overview of the most specific mycotic infections and fungal species as background for compound development